decenomy/UCR/doc/build-unix.md

     To test that you have built PIE executable, install scanelf, part of paxutils, and use:

-    	scanelf -e ./clrd
+    	scanelf -e ./ucrd

     The output should contain:
      TYPE
     ET_DYN

 * _Non-executable Stack_: If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, clr should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, ucr should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

     To verify that the stack is non-executable after compiling use:
-    `scanelf -e ./clrd`
+    `scanelf -e ./ucrd`

     the output should contain:
 	STK/REL/PTL